abbycollins13/HeritageData/README.md

 Additionally, I added text under the search window to give the exact amount of entries in the DPLA every time a new input was entered.
-Since the graph had a range of 100 entries, I this component gave an exact size of the data set.
+Since the graph had a range of 100 entries, I added this component to give an exact size of the data set.